 I have no confidence in Berkeley St William's ability to safely manage the toxic chemicals buried underneath this site.
 They have not reassured the community about this and their outline plan is inadequate - there has been no clear disclosure (or even investigation?) of exactly what chemicals are buried there.

-The design does not speak to or take account of proposals for the parcels of land on the site currently owned by the Council.
+The design does not speak to or take account of proposals for the parcels of land on either side of the site currently owned by the Council.
 Any design for this site should be holistic and should be integrated with designs for those areas as well as the wider surrounding area.

 In 2018, Brighton & Hove City Council pledged to be Carbon Neutral by 2030, by reducing carbon emissions, energy consumption, raw material extraction and drinking water usage.
 Berkeley's design is not a design that will help address the climate emergency.

-There is no mention of the flats meeting passivhaus (or equivalent) heating and cooling techniques and so they will need sub-optimal methods of heating and cooling during winter and summer, respectively. -The gasworks area already sits at a busy traffic junction, with queues of traffic coming down Wilson Avenue, on the Marina slip road and on the A259.
-Adding 553 new units will likely significantly increase traffic levels, and add to particulate pollution from traffic, endangering the health of existing and future residents.
+The gasworks area already sits at a busy traffic junction, with queues of traffic coming down Wilson Avenue, on the Marina slip road and on the A259.
+Adding 565 new units will likely significantly increase traffic levels, and add to particulate pollution from traffic, endangering the health of existing and future residents.
 A less dense development, or fewer units, would have less impact.

 The gasworks site is a strategic location needed for staff overflow parking and the handling/storage of bulk materials/supplies - performing a vital role in the new Brighton RSC Hospital's operational and construction work.
 It functions as an essential "logistics" area for the RSCH construction works - e.g. lorry parking/call forward point for bulky deliveries, plant, glazing units, air handling units, etc. removing this will adversely impact existing residents and may impact the redevelopment of the much needed local hospital.